Toxic Baby Food and What You Can Do About It

 The Moms Clean Air Force mission statement says: “Moms have passion and power—an unbeatable combination.
 Moms will do everything we can to keep our children safe and sound.”

-From climate change to Covid, Moms have a toy box full of things to worry about to keep their kids safe.
+From Covid to climate change, Moms have a toy box full of things to worry about to keep their kids safe.
 New moms can now toss another disturbing item onto the list: tainted baby food.

 On February 4, 2021, a congressional subcommittee investigation was released that found “significant levels” of toxic heavy metals—lead, arsenic, cadmium and mercury—in baby food.
 The report is titled: “Baby Foods are Tainted with Dangerous Levels of Arsenic, Lead, Cadmium, and Mercury.”